displaydata/view-dc-events/README.md

 The docker host runs a seperate container for each of; elasticsearch, kibana & logstash and mounts the configuration files and any data from the repo directory.

-A seperate docker volume is created for the eleastic and logstash services.
+A seperate docker volume is created for the elastic and logstash services.
+The elastic volume is mapped to the elasticsearch node data and contains the elastic indexes etc. The logstash volume is mapped to the logstatsh data directory and contains the information on what files have been processed and ingested into elastic.

 The directory structure of the repo is as follows: